mozilla/addons-server/docs/topics/api/v4_frozen/overview.rst

     }

 In case we are not in read-only mode everything should be back working as normal.
-To check if the site is in read-only mode before submitting a response, the :ref:`site status api<api-site-status>` can be called.
+To check if the site is in read-only mode before submitting a response, the :ref:`site status api<v4-api-site-status>` can be called.

-.. _api-overview-pagination:
+.. _v4-api-overview-pagination:

 ~~~~~~~~~~
 Pagination